10 Ways to Diversify Streams of Revenue for Nonprofits

 • Increase your earning potential.
 This isn’t a sure-fire thing, but it’s a definite possibility.
 With more fundraising strategies, you open your organization up to increased growth.
 If you accept stock gifts, maybe the market will go up; if you sell e-merch, maybe your branded tank tops will go viral.
 You never know!

 • Impress external funders.
 During that seemingly interminable waiting period when grant providers are evaluating your application, they’re also considering your long-term organizational health.
 After all, they don’t want to give the big bucks to a nonprofit that’s in danger of shuttering any day.
-One way they confirm your stability is by checking your funding streams to ensure you’re not overly reliant on any one revenue source.
+One way they confirm your stability is by checking your current funding sources to ensure you’re not overly reliant on any one revenue source.
 So, make ‘em proud!

 • Built-in predictability and stability.
 Like the resilience and risk-reduction bullet points above, this speaks to your nonprofit’s future plans by building a solid core today.
-When you have strong, proven, diverse funding streams, your Big Ideas can focus on the difference you’re making, not how best to compete for a new audience.
+When you have strong, proven, diversified funding streams, your Big Ideas can focus on the difference you’re making, not how best to compete for a new audience.

 • Answer to yourself.
 If you get a lot of money from restricted funds or private foundation grants, the people giving that money have a big say in your spending.
 The less reliant you are on a single source of revenue, the more you can spend your funds as you see fit while furthering your mission.

-9 ways to diversify your nonprofit revenue streams
+10 ways to diversify your nonprofit revenue streams

 At this point, you’re just like, “I get it, I get it, now what are my options?”
 We’re so glad you asked, because there’s truly something to suit every palate.